t-miyake/NotifierForPreventOvercharging/README.md

 When you start this application, it resides in the task tray.

 Right click on the task tray icon, the following is possible.
-  - Show battery infomation: Displays battery information.
+  - Show battery information: Displays battery information.
   - Exit: Quits the application.